raybellis/java-random/README.md

 JavaRandom
 ==========

-A (partial) implementation in JavaScript of the `java.util.Random` PRNG from J2SE, designed to so far as possible produce the same output sequences as the JavaScript original when supplied with the same seed.
+An almost complete implementation in JS of the `java.util.Random` class from J2SE, designed to so far as possible produce the same output sequences as the Java original when supplied with the same seed.

 usage: